Usman07442/PhD-Dissertation/Chapter 5 Experiments/readme.md

 1. This repository contains resources related to Chapter 5 of the dissertation.<br>
 2. All [Python Notebooks](https://ibacity-my.sharepoint.com/:f:/g/personal/uali_iba_edu_pk/ElP2TV9b-EpLgKGWlmlGMRwBQvB7hA1XvcE3uK4blIepSw?e=JrT0uY) are available on one Drive. <br>
 3. The [PDF Versions](https://ibacity-my.sharepoint.com/:f:/g/personal/uali_iba_edu_pk/Euxv7sfYmxNJqQFFQqmdBTEBtPgwbP5o3TtU-ehCbx43pA?e=bkroUf) of the notebook are also available where the outputs are preserved.
-There 4. are some notebooks where output of visualizations may not be showing. <br>
+There are some notebooks where output of visualizations may not be showing. <br>
 5. Notebooks due to large file size cannot be directly uploaded here.
 Python notebooks can be run after necessary path settings to generate the outputs.
-There can be small variations due to vraitions in the trainining of the Autoencoders.
+There can be small variations due to varitions in the trainining of the Autoencoders.